ErroneousBee/erroneousbee.github.com/_posts/2013-03-18-initial-customization-of-arch-linux-on-a-tonido2plug.md

     pacman -S polkit
     shutdown -r now

-ssh back into the system before running:
+ssh back into the system and set the hostname to "tonido":

     hostnamectl set-hostname tonido

-# Set clock
+# Set the clock

     ntpd -sd
     hwclock --systohc